If you want to skip to the highlights, you can scroll down to the very bottom of this post.

 However, for most small service-based businesses this is a big deal and completely unnecessary.
 (In my opinion.)

 I talk to a LOT of business owners who don’t like InfusionSoft of Ontraport but the thought of migrating things to another system is daunting – they feel trapped.

 I get it.

-I can now invest that amount I’ve been paying in a team member, my retirement, humanitarian projects, or active marketing costs like sponsoring events or even hosting one of my own.
+Even with the one-time ThriveCart cost, I save over $3,000 per year that I can put into delegating even more to a team member, retirement, humanitarian projects, or active marketing costs like Facebook marketing, sponsoring events or even hosting one of my own.

 The flip side of this is I see a lot of business owners choosing what’s free or really low cost, but it won’t allow them to grow as their business grows.
 Don’t over-invest, but don’t under-invest either.

 I’m happy to answer any questions you have in a comment below or in my private Facebook group here.